Coherent State Description of Gravitational Waves from Binary Black Holes: Introductioin

 From the perspective of the quantum state of gravitons, a key question is how classical gravitational waves should be described within quantum theory.
 By analogy with quantum optics, it has been implicitly assumed that classical gravitational waves correspond to a coherent state~\cite{Glauber:1963fi}.
 More recently, this idea has been formalized as the coherent state hypothesis~\cite{Manikandan:2025ykr,Manikandan:2025qgv,Manikandan:2025hlz}.

 In quantum optics, the state of photons is not necessarily a coherent state but can also be a squeezed state, generated through the nonlinear response of a medium.
 In this sense, photons exhibit distinctly quantum behavior.
 By analogy, one may expect similar phenomena for gravitons.
 In particular, squeezing of graviton states can occur in the presence of strong gravitational fields.
-A well-known example is the squeezed state of primordial gravitational waves generated during inflation~\cite{Grishchuk:1989ss,Grishchuk:1990bj}.
+A well-known example is the squeezed state of primordial gravitational waves generated during inflation~\cite{Grishchuk:1989ss,Grishchuk:1990bj,Albrecht:1992kf}.
 Another is the squeezed state associated with Hawking radiation from black holes~\cite{Hawking:1975vcx}.
 Strong gravitational fields are also present in binary systems that emit gravitational waves.
 Curiously, however, gravitational waves from binary black holes have scarcely been discussed in the context of quantum theory.
 This omission is often attributed to the macroscopic nature of the system, where quantum effects are usually assumed to be negligible.
-Yet, such an assumption may reflect prejudice rather than necessity.
+While this hypothesis is natural, its applicability to such systems where squeezed states may arise due to strong gravity warrants explicit assessment.

 For progress in unifying quantum theory and gravity, it is crucial to reveal the non-classical aspects of gravity or, ultimately, to detect gravitons.
-Recently, the role of nonlinear effects in gravitational waves has been investigated within the framework of quantum theory~\cite{Guerreiro:2025sge,Guerreiro:2025mcu}.
+Recently, the role of nonlinear effects in gravitational waves has been investigated within the framework of quantum theory~\cite{Manikandan:2025dea,Guerreiro:2025sge,Guerreiro:2025mcu}.
 In addition, squeezed graviton states arising from superradiant axions have been discussed~\cite{Dorlis:2025zzz,Dorlis:2025amf}.
 It should be emphasized, however, that all gravitational waves detected so far originate exclusively from binary black holes.
 Hence, it is important to investigate the quantum nature of gravitational waves emitted by such systems.
-To this end, we first formulate a coherent state description of gravitational waves.
+To this end, we first formulate a coherent state description of gravitational waves during the inspiral phase of a binary black hole system.
 We then derive a formula for the squeezing parameters.
 Furthermore, we estimate the squeezing parameter for the event GW150914 and discuss the prospects for detecting the quantum nature of gravitational waves, namely gravitons.